 Apache Kafka is an open-source publish/subscribe messaging system.
 It is a distributed event log where all the new records are immutable and appended to the log’s end.
 In Kafka, messages may persist on disk for a specific period known as the retention policy; this is usually the main difference between Apache Kafka and other messaging systems and makes Kafka in some way a hybrid between a messaging system and a database.

-Apache Kafka’s central concept is producers producing messages to different topics and consumers consuming those messages and maintaining the data stream.
+Apache Kafka’s central concept is producers producing messages on different topics and consumers consuming those messages and maintaining the data stream.
 A user can think about producers as publishers or senders of messages.
 On the other hand, consumers are analogous to the receivers or subscribers.

 Why Apache Kafka